tsaaristo/certbot-dns-he/README.rst

 Installation
 ------------

-Install `cerbot-dns-he <https://pypi.org/project/certbot-dns-he/>`_ to your Certbot's environment with pip.
+Install `cerbot-dns-he <https://pypi.org/project/certbot-dns-hurricane-electric/>`_ to your Certbot's environment with pip.
 For example, the line below works for me after running ``certbot-auto``.

 .. code-block:: bash

-  $ sudo /opt/eff.org/certbot/venv/bin/pip install cerbot-dns-he
+  $ sudo /opt/eff.org/certbot/venv/bin/pip install cerbot-dns-hurricane-electric

-You can also use ``git+https://github.com/TSaaristo/certbot-dns-he.git`` or clone the repository and install from the directory, but pip is recommended.
+You can also use ``git+https://github.com/studioeng/certbot-dns-hurricane-electric.git`` or clone the repository and install from the directory, but pip is recommended.

 Example usage
 -------------